Azure/azure-sphere-samples/Samples/AzureIoT/IoTCentral.md

    ![Click + and Real to add real device](media/RealDevice.png)

-1. In an Azure Sphere Developer Command Prompt, type the following command.
+1. At the command prompt, type the following command.

    `azsphere device show-attached`

       **Note:** The Create New Device dialog box in Azure IoT Central requires that the device ID be in lowercase characters.
 You can use the ToLower function in PowerShell to convert, if necessary.
-In an Azure Sphere Developer Command Prompt, enter the following command, which gets the ID of the attached device and converts it to lowercase:
+At the command prompt, enter the following command, which gets the ID of the attached device and converts it to lowercase:

    ```sh
    powershell -Command ((azsphere device show-attached)[0] -split ': ')[1].ToLower()